prisma/prisma-examples/typescript/rest-express-auth/README.md

 ##### `POST`

-- `/user/:id/profile`: Create a new profile based on the user id
+- `/user/:id/profile`: (protected) Create a new profile based on the user id
   - Body:
     - `bio: String` : The bio of the user